 Gift of R.E.
 Leggee.
 This is a legacy collection from Andrew Carroll.

-- Finding Aid for the Edward R. Marcellus First World War correspondence collection
+- Finding Aid for the Edward R. Marcellus First World War correspondence

 - Lauren Menges